 14. Through your friends and colleagues at work, do you arrange internships for your child?

-15. Do you communicate too often with your child’s guidance counselor and think that you know more than your child’s counselor?
+15. Do you think that you know more than your child’s school counselor?

 16. Do you communicate with your child’s teachers when you’re not happy with a grade your child has received?